message/iata/RO.md

 Published 01.02.2022
 1. Passengers arriving from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe are not allowed to enter.
 - This does not apply to nationals of EEA Member States and Switzerland.
-2. Passengers and airline crew must present a completed digital Passenger Locator Form (dPLF) upon arrival.
-The form must be completed at most 24 hours before departure and can be obtained at <a href="https://plf.gov.ro">https://plf.gov.ro</a>
+2. Passengers and airline crew must present a completed digital Passenger Locator Form (dPLF).
+The form can be obtained at <a href="https://plf.gov.ro">https://plf.gov.ro</a>
 3. Passengers could be subject to quarantine for up to 5 days.
 More details can be found at <a href="https://www.cnscbt.ro/index.php/lex">https://www.cnscbt.ro/index.php/lex</a> .
 - This does not apply to passengers with:
 - an EU Digital Covid Certificate (EU DCC); or